Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Experimental Evaluation

 The results of Table \ref{tab:groundtruth} and Fig. \ref{fig:mtl} (a) have shown that incorporating personality information can benefit valence recognition.
 In this section, we conduct experiments using predicted personality labels and more sophisticated TICN for enhancing SER.
 The predicted labels were obtained from the three different personality recognition settings described in the previous section.
 To integrate the personality information, we employed TICN-CA, which showed the best performance in Table \ref{tab:groundtruth}.
 Table \ref{tab:predgt} summarizes the results.

 These results indicate that incorporating predicted personality traits improves valence recognition, with the conversational-level PR approach yielding the highest performance across all settings.
 When individual traits were incorporated, OP, AG, and NE led to the most notable improvements, consistent with earlier findings.
 The integration of all five traits predicted by conversational-level PR achieved the best results.
 In contrast, incorporating traits predicted from single utterance showed limited performance.
 These results further validate the effectiveness of personality-aware SER and highlight the advantages of leveraging conversational context for more reliable personality trait estimation.
+Notably, the introduction of the conversational PR module increases the parameter count substantially (from 95.4M in the baseline SER model to 333.9M in total), which should be considered as the trade-off for the performance gain.

 Fig. \ref{fig:predfig} shows hexbin density plots of valence recognition results using the predicted personality traits from the three settings.
 Compared with setting 1, we observe notably improved distribution in both setting 2 and 3, even though using postprocessing at the inference stage leads to modest improvement in PR performance.